-- 3.1 This section of the masterplan sets out a site analysis of the Marchmont Farm site and covers the following:
+- 3.1 This section of the masterplan sets out a site analysis of Marchmont Farm and covers the following:

-- · Archaeology;
+- Archaeology and Heritage Assets;

-- · Ecology and trees;
+- Ecology and Trees;

-- Landscape and topography;
+- Landscape and Topography;

-- · Flood risk and drainage
+- Flood Risk and Drainage;

-- · Highways and access
+- Highways and Access; and

-- Infrastructure, services and utilities
+- Infrastructure, Services and Utilities.

 - 3.2 This information has been used to inform the development principles and indicative layout plan in section 6.